akashraghav/Android-MVVM-Clean/README.md

 ## Code changes/requests

-For Changes you create an issue, or open pull requests.
+For Changes you can create an issue, or open pull requests.
 For any suggestions, please send a [Tweet](https://twitter.com/metalheadakki).

 Also Do leave a star to let me know if this was helpful.